Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Before you begin this tutorial, you need the following:

-Use the instructions in Setup overview to get set up for this tutorial.
-After you have configured your development environment with single sign-on access for the Java SDK and you have an active Amazon access portal session, continue with Step 2 of this tutorial.
+To set up for this tutorial, follow the instructions in Setup overview in the Amazon SDK for Java 2.x Developer Guide.
+After you configure your development environment with single sign-on access for the Java SDK and you have an active Amazon access portal session, then continue to Step 2 of this tutorial.

 Step 2: Create the project